climatepolicyradar/knowledge-graph/docs/docs/users/creating-a-new-concept.md

 ## How is this data used?

 Take a look at the [classifier types](./classifier-types.md) documentation to see how this data is used to build classifiers.

-## TODO: Concepts need to be created before they can be added in statements